Helther/meme_gen/README.md

 ```
 Alternatively you can leave image path unspecified and just provide a prompt to Stable Diffusion with an image description.

+The script is expected to be run from configured environment and from project directory.

 Run start_job.py file from the required environment, for example - from repo directory:
 ```
 python start_job.py
 ```

 ## Example
-Configure to describe the reference image and send it to Mattermost chat
-Provide the following reference image:
+Configure to describe the reference image and send it to Mattermost chat.
+Let's Provide the following reference image:

 ![](resources/reference.jpg)

-Result in the messenger:
+Result in the messenger would look something like:

 <img src="resources/ref_output.jpg" width="300"/>